peterdri/ece-communications-labs/_ece450/lab2/rrc-shaping.md

      - Signal power (set noise power to 0).
      - Noise powers required for Eb/N0 of 0, 2, 4, 6, 8 dB (to do this, set the *Gain* in the Transmitting RRC to 0)

 {% include alert.html title="Deliverable question 3" class="info" content="Consider the relative impact of noise versus a timing offset on the system.
-Does the RRC filter fare any better than the square pulses did with an offset of 1 sample?" %}
+Does the RRC filter fare any better than the LPF did with an offset of 1 sample?" %}

 From this section you should have recorded 5 BER values, 5 output noise power values and 1 output signal power value.